Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 Reducing your class of beneficiaries reduces the value of the Family Trust.
 A Family Trust should have the widest group of beneficiaries possible.
 Removing foreigners from the class of beneficiaries damages the Family Trust.
 It makes it less valuable.

-Therefore, only fetter your Family Trust to remove foreigners when you have to.
+Therefore, only fetter your Family Trust to remove foreigners when necessary.
 And then, do not use that ‘damaged’ Family Trust for any other purpose.
 Build a second family trust if you want to buy a second piece of land in the same state.
 And then build a third Family Trust if you want to buy land in another state.

 Build a fourth family trust on Legal Consolidated’s website to hold cash and buy shares — and ensure this Family Trust remains undamaged.
-There is no need to restrict foreigners in this fourth-family trust, as it does not own real estate.
+There is no need to restrict foreigners in this fourth family trust because it does not own real estate.

-The Deed to remove foreigners is irrevocable.
-The damage is permanent.
-This certainty prevents the state revenue officers from inflicting the penalty stamp duty and land tax imposts.
-But if you or your family ever live outside of Australia then you stop being beneficiaries of your own trust.
-What if all your bloodline end up living overseas?
+The Deed to remove foreigners is irrevocable, and the damage is permanent.
+This certainty prevents state revenue officers from inflicting the penalty stamp duty and land tax imposts.
+But if you or your family ever live outside of Australia, you stop being beneficiaries of your own trust.
+What if all your bloodline ends up living overseas?

 Do ‘foreign persons’ in my Family Trust change from time to time?